wind-addons/WindDungeonHelper/README.md

     - Customizable announcement text.
     - Customizable announcement channel.
     - Generate the ranking after the dungeon once completed.
-    - If you enabled `compatible mode`, it will be fully compatible with ElitismHelper.

 2. **Enemy Progress**